Rjected/inline-reviews/README.md

 - `]c` - Jump to next comment
 - `[c` - Jump to previous comment
 - `<leader>rt` - Toggle showing resolved comments

+### Hover Window Interactions

+When viewing comments in the hover window, you can:

+- **Reply to comments**: Press `r` to open a reply input box
+  - Type your message (multi-line supported with Enter)
+  - Submit with `Ctrl-Enter`, cancel with `Esc`
+- **Add reactions**: Press `e` to open the reaction picker
+  - Choose from: 👍 👎 😄 🎉 😕 ❤️ 🚀 👀
+  - Use number keys 1-8 for quick selection
+- **Resolve/Unresolve threads**: Press `s` on the thread header
+  - Only available for non-outdated threads
+  - Requires appropriate permissions

 ### Telescope Integration